 - 3 free range eggs

-- ½ tablespoon of extra virgin olive oil for cooking
+- ½ tbsp olive oil for cooking extra virgin

-- 1 flat teaspoon of Massel chicken stock powder
+- 1 flat tsp Massel chicken stock powder Cracked pepper

 Roast capsicum relish

-- ½ teaspoon stevia (use ½ cup coconut sugar as an alternative)
+- ½ tsp stevia ½ cup coconut sugar as an alternative

 - 1 cup apple cider vinegar